reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 The next three template files will be modified copies of their respective originals.
 When Hugo renders a site, it first looks for template files in the site's `/layouts` folder.
 Any file found in the `/layouts` folder overrides the same relative named file under the theme's `layouts` folder (`/themes/hugo-tranquilpeak-theme/layouts/`).

 Add a new file to `/layouts/partials` named `script.html`.
-Open the original `script.html` file located at `/themes/hugo-tranquilpeak-theme/layouts/partials/script.html`.
-Copy the contents of the original file and paste into `/layouts/partials/script.html`.
+Open the original `script.html` file located at `/themes/hugo-tranquilpeak-theme/layouts/partials/script.html` and copy the contents of the original file into `/layouts/partials/script.html`.
 Then, at the very bottom of the new `script.html` file, add the following markup.

 ```html
 {{ if ( isset .Site.Params "okta" ) }}